Lakewood smart stores and micro markets with a more polished finish.

 What footprint usually makes the most sense in Lakewood?

-The question in Lakewood is usually not whether a property needs a separate vendor for each format.
-It is whether the building should start with compact smart vending machines, move into a larger smart store, or open a fuller micro market.
+The question in Lakewood is usually whether the building should use a compact smart-store setup, a larger smart-store setup, or a fuller micro market.

 - Smart stores are a strong fit for Lakewood properties that want a more premium amenity presence in the lobby, resident commons, or hotel retail zone.